 - This is a selective admissions program students must be admitted into the program before taking XRA courses.
 See the selective admissions page for more information regarding admission, progression, and graduation. - Completion of XRA150, Introduction to Radiology, is strongly recommended prior to program admission.
-This is an open enrollment course that may be taken prior to program acceptance. - To be admitted to the program, students must place into MAT 098 within the past two years and must place into ENG 101 and college level reading. - A selective admission score of 2.75 or above must be attained to be considered for admission. - TOEFL iBT requirements in reading, listening, speaking, writing are as follows: 18-18-26-17. - IELTS requirements in reading, listening, speaking, and writing are as follows: 6-6-7-5.5. - A scoring rubric will be applied for students who have successfully completed BIO 121, BIO 122, and PHY 112 with a B or higher, and will result in a higher score for students who have taken these courses in advance. - Students are required to keep a current healthcare provider CPR card while enrolled in the program. - To remain in the program and graduate, students are required to maintain a minimum of 2.0 PGPA (75% or higher) for all XRA didactic and clinical courses and a C or higher in all program courses.
+This is an open enrollment course that may be taken prior to program acceptance. - To be admitted to the program, students must place into MAT 098 within the past two years and must place into ENG 101 and college level reading. - A selective admission score of 2.75 or above must be attained to be considered for admission. - Students who are non-native speakers of English must establish English proficiency through: - Minimum TOEFL iBT scores in reading, listening, speaking, and writing: 18-18-26-17; OR - Minimum IELTS scores in reading, listening, speaking, and writing: 6-6-7-5.5. - A scoring rubric will be applied for students who have successfully completed BIO 121, BIO 122, and PHY 112 with a B or higher, and will result in a higher score for students who have taken these courses in advance. - Students are required to keep a current healthcare provider CPR card while enrolled in the program. - To remain in the program and graduate, students are required to maintain a minimum of 2.0 PGPA (75% or higher) for all XRA didactic and clinical courses and a C or higher in all program courses.
 Students must successfully pass all clinical and lab requirements as specified in course syllabi and complete the ARRT competency requirements prior to graduation.
 Students must adhere to all ethical and professional standards and behaviors as outlined in the ARRT Code of Ethics, Parkland College Code of Conduct, and Student Success Manual.